ARTIST-Association/ARTIST/CONTRIBUTING.md

 6. **Test Changes**: Test all existing and added functionality.
     * ``ARTIST`` uses ``pytest`` for running the test suite.
-If you followed all of the above steps correctly you already have the project and all dependencies installed.
-All of our pytests lie in the ``tests/`` directory.
+If you followed all of the above steps correctly, you already have the project and all dependencies installed.
+All of our tests are located in the ``tests/`` directory.
 Please also add your tests into the ``tests/`` directory.
     * To run all tests execute:
         ```bash
         pytest tests/
         ```
-    * To run the tests with Coverage:
+    * To run the tests with coverage:
         ```bash
         pytest --cov=artist tests/
         ```